A Trade-Free operating system based on Manjaro Linux.

 The System: a place that most normal users do not even know it exists :D, nor do they have any need to “mess” with it.
 The ones who know, need no explanation.

 In TROM-Jaro you don’t have to worry about updates.
 Others worry for you :).
 And so, whenever something gets updated (the system itself or an application), you’ll get a desktop notification and it is your choice if you want to update or not.
 The update process is fast and super easy, similar to installing an application.
 An up-to-date TROM-Jaro is always more functional and more secure.
 So we recommend keeping the system up-to-date.

 Note: TROM-Jaro is based on a “rolling release” – meaning that you will get the latest Linux updates very very fast, which raises the possibility of errors (bugs) with the updates due to the amount of them.
-Because of that we reduced the updates to once a month to try and avoid such problems.
+Because of that we reduced the update-check to once a week to try and avoid such problems.
 You can change that from Add/Remove Software (click Menu and then Settings).

 If you want a “fool-proof” operating system then spend 2 minutes after installing TROM-Jaro to set up the backups.
 After those 2 minutes you’ll forget that they exist, but they will “save your ass” at one point.
 We recommend 3 vital steps, using pre-installed TROM-Jaro tools: